 Augustana's liberal arts foundation helps students learn to analyze issues from more than one angle, communicate well and solve problems through critical and creative thinking.
 These skills empower their studies in their major field as undergraduates at Augustana, in their chosen professional and graduate programs, and later in their careers within a complex global market.

 Augustana's pharmacy school placement rate is 95 percent over the past five years.
 Once in pharmacy school, our graduates find they have been prepared extremely well for their professional training in the field.
+Pharmacy schools in which recent Augustana graduates are enrolled include the University of Illinois, University of Minnesota and Midwestern University.

 |MORE NEWS »|